LUMBAR HERNIATED DISC

-A Lumbar Herniated Disc, also known as a slipped or ruptured disc, occurs in the lower back when the inner, softer portion of a spinal disc bulges out through a tear or crack in the outer, tougher portion of the disc.
+A Lumbar Herniated Disc refers to a slipped or ruptured disc.
+This condition occurs in the lower back when the inner, softer portion of a spinal disc bulges out.
+It bulges out through a tear or crack in the outer, tougher portion of the disc.
 This can put pressure on the nerves in the spinal cord.
 This will cause pain, numbness, tingling, or weakness in the affected area of the body.

 3 percent of individuals with progressive curvature may eventually experience severe problems that can include scoliosis and back pain, spinal problems, and nerve compression causing numbness, weakness, and leg pain.